 So far, these studies have led to the development of following Regulations now in force:

 - Commission Regulation on EoW for glass cullet (1179/2012)

 - Commission Regulation on EoW for copper scrap (715/2013)

 For getting a better insight into the feasibility of these materials for receiving end-of-waste status, JRC-IPTS launched two studies in 2010.

-- Study on methodological aspects regarding limit values for pollutants in aggregates:
+- Study on methodological aspects regarding limit values for pollutants in aggregates (completed):

-- Study on the suitability of different waste-derived fuels for end-of-waste status:
+- Study on the suitability of different waste-derived fuels for end-of-waste status (close to finalisation):

 - Tender material: Tendered study on the suitability of different waste-derived fuels for end-of-waste status

 - Awarded tenderer: Umweltbundesamt GmbH, Austria.